zalando/skipper/docs/reference/filters.md

 they receive equal amount traffic as the previously existing routes.
 The detection time of an load balanced backend endpoint is preserved over multiple generations of the route configuration (over route changes).
 This filter can be used to saturate the load of autoscaling applications that require a warm-up time and therefore a smooth ramp-up.
-The fade-in feature can be used together with the round-robin and random LB algorithms.
+The fade-in feature can be used together with the roundRobin, random  or consistentHash LB algorithms.

 While the default fade-in curve is linear, the optional exponent parameter can be used to adjust the shape of the fade-in curve, based on the following equation: